shantanutomar/react-widget/README.md

 restored once user refreshes the page.
 3. The data which is shown in Latest Changes component is fetched from static JS file.
 4. As part of the implementation the widget has been deployed in /dist/index.html where all the React bundles has been embedded as part of script tag.
 All the code related to deployment of widget on static HTML page is part of /dist folder.
+5. All the React Widget related code is part of /src folder.
-5. The user can expand/minimize the widget.
+6. The user can expand/minimize the widget.

 The project is deployed here(static HTML page)-> https://react-widget.netlify.app/